 - Replace the regular paprika in this recipe with an equal measurement of smoked, hot, or sweet paprika instead.

-- Add more cayenne pepper for a spicy chicken seasoning or omit it if you don't like spice.
+- Add more cayenne pepper for a spicy chicken seasoning, replace it with chili powder for a milder heat, or omit it if you don't like spice.

 - Reduce the salt to 2 tablespoons (30 grams) if you're on a low sodium diet.